olov/defs/loop-closures.md

 insert an IIFE manually (knowing what you're doing).

-defs does not support transforming loops containing loop closures in any other way than with IIFE, including try-catch statements.
+defs does not support transforming loops containing loop closures in any other way than with IIFE's, including try-catch statements.